annetutil/annet/docs/usage/tutorial.rst

 Annet Installation
 ----------------------

-Create Virtual environment and install annet and requirements packages.
-We recommend to use Python 3.12 and later.
+Create a virtual environment and install Annet along with the required packages.
+We recommend using Python 3.12 or later.

 .. code:: bash